Rambo: The Force of Freedom

 Rambo: The Force of Freedom (also known simply as Rambo) is a 1986 American animated series based on the character of John Rambo from David Morrell's book First Blood and the subsequent films First Blood (1982) and Rambo: First Blood Part II (1985).
 Though both the book and films were targeted strictly towards adults and featured extreme violence, Rambo: The Force of Freedom was targeted towards children.
 It was the first animated series to be adapted from an R-rated film series.
 This series was adapted for television by story editor/head writer Michael Chain and also spawned a toy line.

 The series ran for 65 episodes and was produced by Ruby-Spears Enterprises.
-It debuted on April 14, 1986 as a five-part miniseries and was renewed in September as a daily cartoon.
+It debuted on April 14, 1986, as a five-part miniseries and was renewed in September as a daily cartoon.
+While the series set in a separate universe which ignores the events of Rambo III (1988).

 Plot

 On Colonel Trautman's request, John Rambo leads a special unit called "The Force of Freedom" all over the globe with their goal being protecting the world against the paramilitary terrorist organization S.A.V.A.G.E.
 (Specialist-Administrators of Vengeance, Anarchy and Global Extortion) led by the nefarious General Warhawk.